Mobile app development platforms

 The downside of having a developer on salary is the expense.
 Most small businesses just can't afford a developer right away.
 Also, licensing costs for software development programs are steep.
 Plus, just because you have a developer on staff doesn't mean your apps will always be glitch-free or deployed in a timely manner.

 That's where cloud computing mobile application development programs such as App Cloud from Salesforce come in.
 These cloud computing platforms make it possible for small businesses to have the virtual tech support of larger companies.
 For a modest monthly fee, mobile application development platforms give companies the resources of app development.
-With a cloud-based app development platform, you can create and customise an app with no programming knowledge.
+With a cloud-based app development platform, you can create and customize an app with no programming knowledge.
 Cloud-based software development platforms from Salesforce also give technical support for your app without expensive licensed software and upkeep costs.

 Having a mobile app development platform gives you the same advantages of larger companies with the resources for a mobile development department.
 With cost constraints out of the way, you're free to design a mobile app to fit the customer relationship model for your business.